smart-on-fhir/cumulus-library/docs/first-time-setup.md

 By default, all available studies will be used by build and export, but you can use or `--target` to specify a specific study to be run.
 You can use it multiple times to configure several studies in order.
-The `vocab` study, in particular, can take a bit of time to generate, so we recommend using targets after your initial configuration.

 Several pip installable studies will automatically be added to the list of available studies to run.
 See [study list](./study-list.md) for more details.